A kids stood looking away at massive snow capped mountains. A bucket list view on a family gap year.

 Laguna Hule, Costa Rica

-Our month in the USA began in California, where we took a break from the last few weeks of driving.
+Our time in the USA began in California, where we initially took a break from driving.

-We stayed in self-catering serviced accommodation in LA for a few days to relax and see some of the city highlights before setting off on our second road trip.
-Our truly epic journey took us through California and Nevada for almost three weeks before flying to Hawaii.
+We stayed in self-catering serviced accommodation in downtown LA for a few days to relax and see some of the city highlights.
+Santa Monica, Venice and the California Science Centre were firm favourites before our second road trip.

 We have never felt so remote as when we drove for hours through the desert in Nevada, not passing a single vehicle.
-The weather in California was perfect, and looking into the fiery crater of an active volcano in Hawaii was an exciting way to round off this road trip!
+The weather in California was perfect, and the landscape was outstanding.

 Yosemite National Park, USA